Save Time With Tulane SoPA 4+1 Masters Programs

 - KINE 6450 Legal/Ethical Principles in Wellness Management

 - KINE 6650 Research Methods for Health and Wellness Programs

-Program director approval will be required for graduate courses not on the above approved lists to serve as dual credit.
+Program director approval is required to register for graduate courses as an undergraduate student, and will also be required for graduate courses not on the above approved lists to serve as dual credit.

 Students must have completed a minimum of 30 credits toward their master’s degree by the end of the fifth (graduate) year.